Thoughtful Endings – End of Life Planning

-It is human nature to put off doing things that are emotionally-charged.
+It is human nature to put off doing things that are emotionally charged.
 Preparing for our death is not easy.
 How many of you have a will that guides distribution of your assets after your death?
 Have you addressed end-of-life care wishes in an advance directive?
 Have you thought about wishes for a memorial service or disposition of your body?
-Over the past few months, a series of seminars helped members of our congregation prepare for the end of life.
-If you attended those sessions, have you followed through and documented your wishes and plans?
-Have you chosen a decision-maker and have you talked to your family about your wishes and values?

 Whether you attended the seminars or not, there is help available.
 To guide you in this process, we have created the Thoughtful Endings—Planning Document on which you can record important information such as contacts, location of documents and plans.
 The document contains helpful links to resources.
-Reverend Lydia would appreciate having basic contact information (first page of document) on everyone who is willing to share it.
 The entire document should be copied and shared with family members.
+Reverend Lydia would appreciate having basic contact information (first page of document) for everyone who is willing to share it.

-The document is available in PDF form: End of Life Planning Form.
-Download it, complete the first page, and submit it to the office.
+Download the planning document by clicking this link: End of Life Planning Form.
+Complete the first page, and submit it to the office.
 Set a target date for completing the remainder of the document.
 Rev. Lydia is willing to meet with individuals about memorial service planning.
 If you wish to have help with any of these documents, contact Constance Holden at email@example.com.